Antique European Rugs Signature Collection

 Unique differences separating Aubusson and Savonnerie rug styles involve the fact that Savonnerie rugs were exclusively woven for palaces by special order, mostly decorated elegant ceilings of rooms for which they were specially made and decorated with coats of arms, heraldic devices and naturalistic floral motifs.
 Alternately, Aubusson rugs originally copied Turkish styles of rug-making, emerged primarily in the middle 1600s and incorporated lovely floral medallions surrounded by naturalistic floral motifs.

-Antique & Vintage Romanian Rugs & Floral Kilims From Romania
+Antique Romanian Carpets & Kilim Rugs From Romania

 Vintage Romanian rugs reflect three different styles evolving in Transylvania, Oltenian and Moldavia.
 Romanian antique rugs are primarily based on kilims originally used to decorate walls or as blankets.
 Rugs woven by Moldavian weavers usually incorporate the tree of life symbol using muted hues.
 Oltenian rugs have green or black backgrounds overlaid with scenes and figures similar to those of Persian miniatures.
 Finally, Transylvanian vintage rugs are heavily influenced by Oriental rug designs, bursting with lovely landscapes depicting animals, birds and stylized blooms.